Check out the best snowboard training tips for staying fit and agile at home. Get prepped for the Winter in the best way!

 Overcome fear and stay focused throughout the low season!

 Snowboarding isn’t all sunshine and rainbows.
-Unfortunately, snowboarders have to deal with a lot of setbacks, tricks that keep scaring the shit out of them, overcoming fear, injuries, and of course a big part of the year without snowboarding.
-Being physically fit will help you move on your snowboard, being mentally fit will help you achieve your goals.
+Unfortunately, snowboarders have to deal with a lot of setbacks, tricks that keep scaring the shit out of them, overcoming fear, injuries, and of course, a big part of the year without snowboarding.
+Being physically fit will help you move on your snowboard, and being mentally fit will help you achieve your goals.
 It’s just as important!

 So, where do you begin?
 Let’s say you want to overcome your fear of doing a new trick.
 It helps to visualize the trick.
 Visualisation is a powerful tool professional athletes of all disciplines use to progress faster and prepare for their next game.
 If your imagination is not great, YouTube is your best friend.
-With all the GoPros these days, it’s full of videos from the snowboarders POV (point of view).
+With all the GoPros these days, it’s full of videos from the snowboarder's POV (point of view).
 It’s almost as if you’re riding yourself.

-If anybody can tell you about setbacks and comebacks it’s Max Parrott.
+If anybody can tell you about setbacks and comebacks, it’s Max Parrott.
 His battle with cancer wasn’t a pretty one.
 After a long rehab, he got back on his board and back on top at the X-Games.

 Mindfulness training!
 It might sound a bit woolly, but it’s super helpful in setting your mind in the right direction.
 Just give it a try.